 Of course, stepping away from uke in order to unbalance is nothing new, since it is clearly demonstrated in the nage-no-kata with tsuri-komi-goshi and harai-goshi.
 However, it appears that many students, when applying this method of entry right from the beginning when learning a throw, better manage to unbalance uke (in common practice however, most students learn to step towards uke when entering for throws like seoi-nage).
 In a way, it is no surprise that it is easier to step away from uke when unbalancing him, since tori then already moves in the throwing direction during entry, automatically pulling uke towards the right direction and thereby effectively unbalancing him.

-"right-left" and change it into "left foot first and then right".
+of stepping "right-left" and change it into "left foot first

 Uchi-komi is an important training method rehearsing the actions necessary for a throwing technique.
 Unfortunately, kuzushi is often neglected during uchi-komi.
 This is due to the tendency of uchi-komi to degrade to merely an exercise with the objective to enter as many times as possible in a certain period.
 This may be an effective training method to improve physical condition but if the technique of the throw is neglected, wrong actions are rehearsed which at a later stage are very difficult to unlearn again.
 The instructor should definitely prevent this.
 During uchi-komi, kuzushi must remain a full part of the total complex of actions that are repeatedly executed.
 If this element is ignored, the Judoka is actually exercising the habit to try throwing techniques during shiai or randori without kuzushi.